 ST. JAMES PLANTATION | SOUTHPORT, NC

-So they started doing the research, talking with friends, and visiting properties.
-"We found a number of communities that were very nice, but when we saw St. James Plantation, it seemed more appealing to us than all the rest."
+So began the research, talking with friends, and visiting properties.
+“We found a number of communities that were very nice.
+When we toured St. James Plantation, it was more appealing to us than all the rest.”

 They like the variety of builders, and the attractive neighborhoods and homes.
-Mrs. DeLeo has become involved with a service club, fund raising for charities, a book club, and she's taken Mah Jongg lessons.
+Mrs. DeLeo has become involved with a service club, fund raising for charities, a book club, and she's taken Mahjong lessons.

 She's started a St. James bunko club, as well.
 They both love golf, the beach and the nearby town of Southport.
 “It reminds us of a New England beach town,” he says.

-Overall, it's the great social atmosphere that helps keep them so happy.
-"One of our friends said that St. James Plantation is a sports camp by day and a fraternity party by night," Mr. DeLeo confided with a chuckle.
-There are lots of impromptu get-togethers, including casual dinners (no ties required), martini parties and full moon parties on the beach.
-"Everyone has come from somewhere else and is looking to meet new people and do new things.
-It's a great way to celebrate this new chapter in our lives."
+Overall, it's the great social atmosphere that helps keep them elated.
+“One of our friends said that St. James Plantation is a sports camp by day and a fraternity party by night,” Mr. DeLeo confided with a chuckle.
+There are lots of impromptu get-togethers, including casual dinners (no ties required), martini parties and full-moon gatherings on the beach.
+“Everyone has come from somewhere else and is looking to meet new people and do new things.
+It's a great way to celebrate this new chapter in our lives.”